 ‘Henley-in-Arden School’ is an Academy school within the Arden Multi-Academy Trust (AMAT); we define the term ‘curriculum’ in its broadest sense; therefore, it comprises all learning and other experiences that are planned for our students.
-We consider the intent of the curriculum, its implementation and how its impact is assessed.
-We plan the content children need to know, how we deliver, and sequence the teaching and learning, and the skills required to access the curriculum’s content with confidence.
+This policy is organised by considering the intent of the curriculum, its implementation and how its impact is assessed.
+It covers the content children need to know, how we deliver, and sequence the teaching and learning, and the skills required to access the curriculum’s content with confidence.

 - Curriculum Intent

 Our aim is to encourage students to achieve the highest standards of which they are capable.
 We make every effort to ensure that work is stimulating, enjoyable and matched to their individual needs, so that all students fully engage in the learning process.
 We aim to help our students across the curriculum: